yubshan/Minor-Project-2025/README.md

 ## Planned Objective

--Study how pneumonia can be detected from chest x-ray images.
+- Study how pneumonia can be detected from chest x-ray images.
--Learn and implement deep learning models (CNNs).
+- Learn and implement deep learning models (CNNs).
--Train and evaluate the model using real-world hospital data.
+- Train and evaluate the model using real-world hospital data.
--Explore model explainability.
+- Explore model explainability.
--Present the findings as a research-style academic project.
+- Present the findings as a research-style academic project.

 ---